korczis/prismatic/docs/architecture/README.md

 ## 📋 Overview

 This directory contains the complete architectural specification for the enhanced Prismatic system, designed to be rock-solid, robust, modular, composable, SOLID-compliant, and perfectly suited for alpine-style incremental implementation.
+Enhanced with **[Nabla-Infinity (∇∞) recursive introspection](../nabla-infinity/)**, the architecture now supports consciousness-level analysis and emergent behavior detection across all system components.

 ## 🎯 Architecture Goals Achieved